-Best Snow Tubing Destinations for Families Near Chicago
+Best Places for Snow Tubing Near Chicago for Families

-When there's no snow to be found in the city or your neighborhood sledding hills are worn down to the grass, you still can find perfect slopes for snow tubing with kids in Chicago just a short drive outside the city.
+When there's no snow to be found in the city or your neighborhood sledding hills are worn down to the grass, you still can find perfect slopes for snow tubing near Chicago with kids just a short drive outside the city.

 Snow tubing is the perfect winter activity for the whole family; it gets everyone outside playing, and unlike skiing or snowboarding, it requires no gear.
 (And unlike ice skating, it requires no balance!)
 Everything you need to go snow tubing with kids—a tube, a hill, and snow—is provided by the parks.
-Just dress warmly, and you're ready for a day of snowtubing in Chicago.
+Just dress warmly, and you're ready for a day of snow tubing near Chicago.

 The Blackwell Forest Preserve in Warrenville has well over 1300 acres of natural beauty and is one of the most spectacular spots for winter activities in Chicago.
 Once there’s enough snow on the ground (usually at least 3 inches), Mount Hoy opens for an 800-foot slide down the hill.
 Inner tube rentals are at the base of the hill and are $10 per tube per day, and only these tubes are allowed on the hill.
-The hill is open weekends and school holidays (January 15 & 18, February 15 & 26) through February 28 from 10am to 4pm (last tube rental is at 3:30pm).
+The hill is open on weekends and school holidays through February 28 from 10am to 4pm (last tube rental is at 3:30pm).

 60 minute drive from Chicago

 Boy oh boy is the snow tubing at Villa Olivia popular.
 New this year, reservations are available online and we strongly suggest you make them, as they have been selling out.
-Tickets are good for two hours of all-you-can-tube time, and range from $20-$26 for kids 6 and up (and over 42 inches).
-Kids that are 4 and 5 years old may ride along with a paying adult for $7.
+Tickets are good for two hours of all-you-can-tube time for kids 6 and up (and over 42 inches).
+Kids that are 4 and 5 years old may ride along with a paying adult.
 Fees include tube rental and rides up the magic carpet to the top of the hill.
 Everyone hitting the hills must sign a waiver (which can be printed and signed at home).
-Day tubing is available weekends and holidays from 9am-5pm, and evening tubing takes place Thursday through Sunday and holidays from 5 pm-9:30pm.
+Day tubing is available on weekends and holidays from 9am-5pm, and evening tubing takes place Thursday through Sunday and holidays from 5 pm-9:30pm.

 RELATED: Chicago Winter Fun Guide

 This family-friendly Southwest Michigan ski slope, terrain park, and snow tubing area has something for outdoor winter sports enthusiasts of all ages and ability levels.
 The snow tubing area has only 3 lanes, but they’re gentle and fun for the whole family (well, anyone in the family who is over 5 years of age and at least 42 inches tall).
 Tubes are available on a first-come, first-served basis, and $20 gets you the tube lift and tube use for 2 hours.
-(For $10 you can rent a helmet to use while tubing.)
+(You can also rent a helmet to use while tubing.)
 The slides are open Wednesday through Friday from 1pm-9pm, Saturdays and holidays from 10am-9pm, and Sundays from 10am-7pm.
-The warm up hut is not open this year, so take heat breaks in the car, and bundle up!
+The warm-up hut is not open this year, so take heat breaks in the car, and bundle up!

-The only thing better than tubing?
-Night tubing with brightly colored snow lights at Snowstar.
+Night tubing with brightly colored snow lights at Snowstar Winter Sports Park

 Photos courtesy of the mountains/parks